 Read about the grants awarded in the 2013 cycle to help residents of Northwest Portland enjoy vibrant, accessible and physically distinct places to live, work and play.

 Sixteen projects to benefit residents, protect nature in Northwest Portland

 On Dec.
 13 2012, the Metro Council approved a $79,000 care package for non-profits that serve local residents and restore sensitive habitat in Northwest and a slice of North Portland.
 Funds will result in direct aid to some of the most fragile people and places in the area.

-"Metro’s common sense approach as a funder helps local residents reclaim their place as change-makers in the community," said Greg Madden, a representative of the Northwest Industrial Neighborhood Area and one of six community activists who has worked with Burkholder the past four years to review and select projects to fund.
+"Metro’s common sense approach as a funder helps local residents reclaim their place as change-makers in the community," said Greg Madden, a representative of the Northwest Industrial Neighborhood Area and one of six community activists who has worked with the committee to review and select projects to fund.
 "These grants inspire residents to think local and act local."

 The 2013 cycle marks the 19th year Metro has invested grant funds in the community through the program.
 In that time, more than $3.2 million has been awarded to help fund 330 neighborhood improvement projects.

 Forest Park Conservancy

 $10,000 – Greater Forest Park Conservation Initiative (restoration and assessment efforts)

 $2,000 – Equipment for new food pantry store in Cathedral Park

 Lift Urban Portland